flimflam-austin/hugo-cms-test/content/quick_reads/20180530-18-05-30-italy-government/index.md

       compromised on a plan to govern.

-      But this weekend, Italy’s **pro-EU** Pres. blocked the plan, vetoing the coalition’s pick for finance minister because he’s **anti-EU**.
+      But this weekend, Italy’s**pro-EU** Pres. blocked the plan, vetoing the coalition’s pick for finance minister because he’s**anti-EU**.

       Now it’s a political standoff that will likely lead to new elections as soon as June.
     _key: card-2-f04e05cb-8a75-4169-80ec-c86c31931d50
   - order: 2
+    useCheckmark: false
     body: >-
       ## Why It Matters